Novation’s Automap Control Software

 The Novation Impulse 49 is designed to work with all major DAW including Fruity Loops Studio, Studio One, Garage Band, Logic, Cubase, Sonar, ProTools and Ableton (which is included upon purchase of Impulse).
 All you need to do is to install any of the supported DAWs into either your Windows or Mac and connect your Novation Impulse to your PC and create music.

 Do you have to use DAW software with the Impulse 49?

-While it is not necessary for you to use DAW software to create music with this device, it is advisable to do so if you are to get the best out of both the Novation Impulse and the DAW software.
+While it is not necessary for you to use DAW Systems to create music with this device, it is advisable to do so if you are to get the best out of both the Novation Impulse and the DAW software.
 It allows you to be more hands-on with the DAW in use making your music more expressive and precise.

 Novation’s Automap Control Software is currently running at version 4.1.
 A free update is available to all users and is much easier to set up than its predecessors and offers a better-streamlined workflow.
 If you’re looking to buy a new DAW controller whether it’s for work, school or just for fun then you should definitely consider Novation’s Automap Control Software.